Loading calculators...

 Fetching calculator categories and tools for this section.

-Sum six Morse domains: fall history, secondary diagnosis, ambulatory aid, IV / heparin lock, gait, and mental status.
-The tool adds the standard teaching weights and maps totals to low (0–24), moderate (25–44), and high (45+) labels for classroom practice.
-This is not a replacement for your hospital’s risk form, not environmental rounding, and not legal documentation.
-Pair with other medical calculators.
+Calculate the Morse Fall Scale sum from six domains: fall history, secondary diagnosis, ambulatory aid, IV / heparin lock, gait, and mental status.
+See transparent point weights and low (0–24), moderate (25–44), and high (45+) teaching bands.
+Educational only—not your hospital’s official form, environmental rounding, or legal documentation.
+More tools on our medical calculators hub.

 Moderate fall risk (Morse-style, educational)